 Concourse A

-Smoking zones: None inside the concourse.
+Smoking areas: None inside the concourse.
 You must return to the main terminal and exit the building.
 After security: No smoking areas exist past the TSA checkpoint.

 Concourse A is used primarily by American Airlines and some regional carriers.
-Since all three concourses connect to the same central area, the walk from Concourse A gates back to the terminal exit is relatively short.
+Since both operational concourses connect to the same central area, the walk from Concourse A gates back to the terminal exit is relatively short.

 Concourse C

-Smoking zones: None inside the concourse.
+Smoking areas: None inside the concourse.
 Head back to the main terminal and exit at either level.
 After security: No smoking areas.

-Concourse C serves Delta, United, JetBlue, and seasonal carriers.
-Like the other concourses, there is nothing past security, so plan your smoke break before you get in the TSA line.
+Concourse C serves a mix of domestic carriers including Delta, United, JetBlue, and Southwest, plus seasonal services.
+Like Concourse A, there is nothing past security, so plan your smoke break before you get in the TSA line.

 Outside the Terminal